rospix/rospix/README.md

     dacs: [1,100,255,127,127,0,340,7,130,128,80,85,128,128]
 ```

-Secondly, place a pixel calibration matrix (equalization matrix) into **equalizations/** folder.
+Secondly, place a pixel configuration matrix (equalization matrix) into **equalizations/** folder.

 Lastly launch the node using launch file example **test.launch** in **launch/**.
-It loads the example config file and sets the equalization diretory.
+It loads the example config file and sets the equalization directory.
 ```bash
 roslaunch rospix test.launch
 ```